labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step3.md

         return formatter_cls()
 ```

-This enhanced function dynamically creates a custom formatter class with the requested mixins based on the provided arguments.
+This enhanced function works by first determining the base formatter class based on the `name` argument.
+Then, depending on whether `column_formats` and `upper_headers` are provided, it creates a custom formatter class that includes the appropriate mixins.
+Finally, it returns an instance of the custom formatter class.

-Let's test our enhanced function with different combinations of options:
+Now, let's test our enhanced function with different combinations of options.

-First, let's try with column formatting:
+First, let's try using column formatting.
+Run the following command in your terminal.
+This command imports the necessary functions and data from the `tableformat.py` file, creates a formatter with column formatting, and then prints a table using that formatter.

 ```python
 python3 -c "